jpsheehan/sms-router/README.md

 *Written by JP Sheehan.
 Licensed under the GPLv3.*

-A proxy for SMS messages for the [SMS Router Proxy](https://github.com/jpsheehan/sms-router-proxy) and the [SMS Router Portal](https://github.com/jpsheehan/sms-router-portal) projects.
+A proxy for SMS messages for the [SMS Proxy Android](https://github.com/jpsheehan/sms-proxy-android) and the [SMS Router Portal](https://github.com/jpsheehan/sms-router-portal) projects.

 ## Downloading and installing dependencies